 After 66 Years Of Waiting, This Veteran Get A Wish GrantedThe Veterans Site

 Ralph Wozniak and his wife LaVerne have worked hard their entire lives.
-Ralph enlisted into the Marine Corps during WWII and then again to fight in Korea.
+Ralph enlisted into the Marine Corps and fought in two separate wars.
 Ralph and LaVerne got married in 1949 and continue being an adorable couple so many years later.
 But something was missing from their lives, something that they had always wanted to do when they were younger, but missed out on due to Ralph’s service to our country!

-That is, until the Hillsborough County Aging Services threw a Senior Prom in Tampa, FL.
+That is, until the Hillsborough County Aging Services threw a Senior Prom in Tampa, FLorida.

 Stories like this have been popping up of veterans getting to experience things that they missed because of their service, things that many of us take for granted like receiving a diploma or going to a dance.
 It is important that we continue to take care of our veterans and honor them after their wars have ended.
 As of the 2012 census, the number of veterans that were over the age of 65 surpassed 12.4 million.
 These veterans need our help in terms of health care, but also in understanding the resources that the VA can offer them as they grow older, benefits that include pensions, burial benefits, and health insurance!